1970 Maine gubernatorial election: Recount and aftermath

 Due to the very small margin of victory, a recount was almost immediately conducted.
 The process lasted 40 days, from November 23 to December 15, with Republicans and Democrats and their lawyers present for the recount.
-Eventually incumbent Governor Kenneth M. Curtis was certified as the winner and was sworn-in for a second term on January 7, 1971.
+Eventually incumbent governor Kenneth M. Curtis was certified as the winner and was sworn in for his second term on January 7, 1971.
 He remained in office until January 2, 1975, when he was succeeded by James B. Longley.
 James S. Erwin received the Republican nomination for governor again in 1974, but placed third against Longley and Democrat George J. Mitchell.